sizovs/sizovs.github.io/_posts/2020-11-03-fear-of-becoming-a-manager.md

 But don’t fall into the trap of becoming an individual contributor again.
 Remember that as a manager, your output is the output of your team.
 You should be coding strategically.
 For example, to better understand the system’s quality, you can do a short pair programming session.
 Or organize a mob programming session to inspire or teach a group of people.
 Or just quickly hack a prototype to demonstrate a new business idea to customers.
 Your mileage might vary, but if you’re coding more than managing, it’s a warning signal.

 Secondly, **maintaining** existing coding skills is easier than **improving** coding skills.
-As a manager, unlikely you'll coding skills will improve, but you can easily stay at the same level.
+As a manager, unlikely your coding skills will improve, but you can easily stay at the same level.

 For me, coding ~8 hours a week was more than enough to stay in good shape.
 I believe that with proper time planning and delegation, every developer can find those critical eight hours.
 There were periods in my life when I was overwhelmed at work, so I was writing code for my pet projects on weekends.
 Later I developed a simple rule: at work, I devote 80% of the time to management and leadership, 20% to programming.
 It’s possible, and it works.